streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/Dependency Injection/_index.md

 The only requirement, when using this method, is that the registered component class must defined a no-arg constructor to be later instantiated.

-In addition, when a component is added to the context is registered for the given class type and all its super types.
+In addition, when a component is added to the context is registered for the given class type and all its supertypes.

 Later, we can retrieve an instance of a registered component through the method `AzkarraContext#getComponentForType`.